-- .01 In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to their audit committee if they so delegate.
+- .01 In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to an appropriate committee of the Board (audit committee, risk committee, etc.) if they so delegate.
 In the case of a Canadian branch of a foreign insurer, the appointed actuary should report to the chief agent for Canada and may also report to the responsible senior executive in the parent head office.
-[Effective April 15, 2017] - .02 In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada.
+[Effective February 22, 2018] - .02 In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada.